REGU09015 2019 Claims and Labelling - Food to Market

 Description

-This module aims to provide students information on nutrition and health claims made on foods that related to labeling, presentation and advertising of foods.
+This module aims to provide students with information on nutrition and health claims made on foods that relate to labelling, presentation and advertising of foods.
 This module also includes guidelines on the food information to consumers for pre-packed-for-direct-sale (market).

 Learning Outcomes